 Introduction / History

 Arabs live throughout the world, but they are especially concentrated in a vast area extending from western Morocco to eastern Iraq.
 About one million Arabs have spilled across the Iraqi-Iranian border to live in Iran (which is predominantly Persian).
 Mostly, they inhabit the province of Khuzestan, in the southwestern corner of Iran, though some have moved to other parts of the country.
-Like nearly all Arabs, the Iranian Arab speak Arabic, a Semitic language.
+Like nearly all Arabs, Iranian Arabs speak Arabic, a Semitic language.
 They speak either the Gulf Arabic dialect or the somewhat similar Mesopotamian Arabic dialect.

-The Arabs are believed to be descended from Abraham's son Ishmael.
+Arabs are believed to be descended from Abraham's son Ishmael.
 Until the seventh century A.D., they lived almost entirely in the Arabian Peninsula.
 In that century, the prophet Mohammed founded the religion of Islam, and the Arabs began a process of conquest that would spread them, their language, and their culture across much of Africa and Asia.
 As they migrated, many Arabs settled in present-day Iran.

-The Iranian Arabs have remained culturally isolated from most other Iranians.
+Iranian Arabs have remained culturally isolated from most other Iranians.
 They have a great variety of lifestyles.
 Some live in cities, some in villages.
 Some are poor farmers; others are wealthy businessmen.

-Although they remain devoted Muslims, in cities such as Khorramshahr and Abadan and in large towns there has been a gradual decline of traditional practices among the Iranian Arabs.
+Although they remain devoted Muslims, in cities such as Khorramshahr and Abadan and in large towns there has been a gradual decline of traditional practices among Iranian Arabs.
 For example, those living in cities generally give women a greater degree of freedom than those in rural areas.
-The urban Arabs also arrange marriages less frequently.
+Urban Arabs also arrange marriages less frequently.
 Iranian Arabs in urban areas may be employed as bureaucrats, technicians, and industrialists.
 In contrast, the Iranian Arab living in rural areas continue to practice a traditional lifestyle, resisting change in any form.
 Their daily lives are governed by values and rules of conduct that are centuries old.
 Villagers are loyal to their communities, have high standards of hospitality, and tend to place great emphasis on family honor.
 Most rural Iranian Arabs earn a living through farming.
 Their major crops include cereals, grains, and vegetables.